Obituary: Constance DiBenedetto

 PORTLAND – Connie passed away peacefully on Tuesday, Dec.
 3, 2024, at 75 State Street, Portland, Maine, after a full life of 91 years.
 Connie was born on Feb.
-28, 1933, at Boston Brigham and Women’s Hospital, Boston, Mass., to Helen and Donald Campbell.
+28, 1933, to Helen and Donald Campbell.

 Music was an integral part of her life.
 She was an accomplished violinist where at a young age received offers to play with prestigious orchestras including the New England Conservatory of Music.